tommysitu/hoverfly-java/docs/index.rst

 What is Hoverfly?
 =================

-`Hoverfly <http://hoverfly.io>`_ is a lightweight service virtualisation tool which allows you to stub / simulate http services.
-It is a proxy written in Go which responds to http requests with stored responses, pretending to be it's real counterpart.
+`Hoverfly <http://hoverfly.io>`_ is a lightweight service virtualisation tool which allows you to stub / simulate HTTP(S) services.
+It is a proxy written in `Go <https://golang.org/>`_ which responds to HTTP(S) requests with stored responses, pretending to be it's real counterpart.

 It enables you to get around common testing problems caused by external dependencies, such as non-deterministic data, flakiness, not yet implemented API's, licensing fees, slow tests and more.